314-grp-301/314-grp-301.github.io/Assignments/01-Team-Organization-Charter.md

 Goal setting is an important step towards achieving project success by offering teams a path and a sense of purpose.
 Through the establishment of specific criteria (e.g. SMART method), teams can organize their objectives into a structured framework, enhancing clarity and bolstering the likelihood of accomplishment.
 The SMART method sets forth standards for goal creation by breaking objectives down into more distinct components: Specific, Measurable, Achievable, Relevant, and Time-bound criteria.
 This approach ensures that goals are clearly defined, quantifiable, realistic given available resources, aligned with project objectives, and bound by a defined timeline.
 By adhering to SMART methodology, teams can create goals that are actionable and increases the likelihood of the project succeeding.

+SMART Method
+Specific: Goals should be clear, precise, and well-defined.
+Measurable: Goals should be quantifiable, allowing progress to be tracked objectively.
+Achievable: Goals should be realistic and attainable given available resources and constraints.
+Relevant: Goals should be aligned with the overall objectives of the project.
+Time-bound: Goals should have a specific deadline or timeframe for completion.

 ### Project Goals
 - **Design Safety Device:** Design and fabricate a device capable of provoding an end-user with accurate and precise temperature and humidity readings.